 There are some problems that can’t be solved, but rather they can only be endured.

 There are some things on this side of eternity that we will never understand the “why”.
 I have two very close relatives that are in the fight of their life against cancer.
 I love them both dearly.
 The chemo treatment is excruciatingly difficult, long and painful.
 It wears on not only the patient, but also the caregiver.
 With everything in our being we may be tempted to shake fists at God and ask Him why…why?
 When we become angry towards God, we attempt to take control of the wheel.
 We would choose to do things differently.
-We want God to change His mind.
+Secretly, we want God to change His mind.

 We doubt that He has our best interests in mind.